open-power-ref-design-toolkit/os-services/osa/dbaas/dbimage-builder/README.rst

 may be used to invoke commands in the image such as **apt-get, sed, and cat**.

-If the user wishes to make several changes to an image, then it is best to manually update the image and then upload itr.
+If the user wishes to make several changes to an image, then it is best to manually update the image and then upload it.
 This may be accomplished in the following way::

     > convert qcow2 image to raw image via the qemu-convert command